slazarov/python-bittrex-websocket-docs/docs/methods.rst

 ------------------------
 Order book sync is currently supported for the non-async version of the client (**version >=1.0.6.2**).

+Please check the examples pages for additional information on how to use the class.

 .. code:: python

     from bittrex_websocket import OrderBook